miottid/SwiftHelpers/README.md

 ## Installation

-> For application targets that do not support embedded frameworks, such as iOS 7, SwiftHelpers can be integrated by including the `DateHelper.swift` and `SwiftHelper.swift` source file directly, wrapping the top-level types in `struct SwiftHelpers` to simulate a namespace.
+> For application targets that do not support embedded frameworks, such as iOS 7, SwiftHelpers can be integrated by including the `SwiftHelpers` folder directly, wrapping the top-level types in `struct SwiftHelpers` to simulate a namespace.
 Yes, this sucks.

 _Due to the current lack of [proper infrastructure](http://cocoapods.org) for Swift dependency management, using SwiftHelpers in your project requires the following steps:_